azonenberg/pcb-checklist/schematic-checklist.md

 ## Thermal

 * Power estimates for all large / high power ICs
-* Thermal calculationsfor all large / high power ICs
+* Thermal calculations for all large / high power ICs
 * Specify heatsinks as needed